 For example, in the case of Google Chrome, the bookmark-related files or subfolders in AppData\Local\Google\Chrome\User Data\Default are interdependent.
 As a result, they must be synchronized as a single entity.
-To avoid profile bloat, add AppData\Local\Google\Chrome\User Data\Default to the list of folders to mirror and then add the files or subfolders unrelated to bookmarks in that folder to the exclusion list.
+To avoid profile bloat, follow these steps:

+- Add AppData\Local\Google\Chrome\User Data\Default to the list of folders to mirror. - 2.
+Add the files or subfolders unrelated to bookmarks in that folder to the exclusion list.